learn-co-curriculum/dsc-feature-selection-methods/README.md

     Testing Root Mean Square Error 61.26777562691537

 Clearly, the model has fit very well to the training data, but it has fit to a lot of noise.
-The $R^{2}$ is an abysmal -12!
+The testing $R^{2}$ is worse than our simple model we fit previously!
 It's time to get rid of some features to see if this improves the model.

 ## Filter Methods
 Let's begin by trying out some filter methods for feature selection.
 The benefit of filter methods is that they can provide us with some useful visualizations for helping us gain an understanding about characteristics of our data.
 To begin with, let's use a simple variance threshold to eliminate those features with a low variance.